Hamiltonian thermodynamics on symplectic manifolds: Introduction

 \section{Introduction}

-Although the analogy between classical mechanics and thermodynamics has been known for a few decades \cite{herm,mrug,ajp,old0,old1,old2,old3}, the recent years have witnessed a renewal of interest in the geometric approach towards thermodynamics which relies on the settings that appear naturally in classical mechanics (see for example, \cite{new1,new2,new3,new4,new5,new5_5,new5_6,new6,new7,new8,new9,new10,new11}).
-Keeping reversible or equilibrium thermodynamics in mind, the thermodynamic phase space, i.e., the space of all thermodynamic variables is odd-dimensional on which one can define the so-called Gibbs one-form, naturally endowing it with the structure of a contact manifold \cite{herm,old1,old2,new1,new3,new4,new7,new11}.
+Although the analogy between classical mechanics and thermodynamics has been known for a few decades \cite{herm,mrug,ajp,old0,old1,old2,old20,old22,old3}, the recent years have witnessed a renewed interest in the geometric approach to thermodynamics that uses geometric structures that arise naturally in classical mechanics (see for example, \cite{new1,new2,new3,new4,new5,new5_5,new5_6,new50,new6,new7,new8,new80,new9,new10,new11}).
+Focusing on equilibrium thermodynamics, the thermodynamic phase space, i.e., the space of all thermodynamic variables, is an odd-dimensional manifold on which one can define the so-called Gibbs one-form, naturally endowing it with the structure of a contact manifold \cite{herm,old1,old2,old20,old22,new1,new3,new4,new50,new7,new80,new11}.
 With this identification, it is observed that the equilibrium states of a thermodynamic system lie on certain special submanifolds of the ambient phase space -- such submanifolds are called Legendre submanifolds \cite{old2,new4,new6,new7,new9}.
-In this setting, different thermodynamic transformations can be described using Hamiltonian dynamics on contact manifolds by suitably choosing `contact' Hamiltonian functions that vanish on the space of equilibrium states; the latter condition is needed in order to ensure that the dynamical flow stays restricted to the space of equilibrium states (see \cite{old2,new6,new7} for the details).
-The contact-geometric framework gets naturally generalized to describe certain out-of-equilibrium situations with irreversibility as encountered in the general equation for nonequilibrium reversible-irreversible coupling (see \cite{new1} and references therein).
+In this setting, different thermodynamic transformations can be described using Hamiltonian dynamics on contact manifolds by suitably choosing `contact' Hamiltonian functions that vanish on the space of equilibrium states; the latter condition is needed in order to ensure that the dynamical flow stays restricted to the space of equilibrium states (see \cite{old2,old22,new6,new7} for the details), i.e., the points on the flow trajectories are equilibrium states.
+The contact-geometric framework naturally generalizes to describe certain out-of-equilibrium situations with irreversibility as encountered in the general equation for nonequilibrium reversible-irreversible coupling (see \cite{new1,levinson} and references therein).

-Consider a hydrostatic system for which the first law of thermodynamics reads as where the symbols have their usual meanings from thermodynamics.
-Notice that (\ref{gibbs1}) implies that \(E = E(S,V,N)\) from which one obtains